NREL/Wattile/README.md

 #### ... run a hyperparameter study?

+#### ... open Tensorboard to visualize the training statistics?

+1. In terminal: `tensorboard --logdir=<study directory>`
+    * `<study directory>` can be a directory for a single training session, or it can be a directory containing a collection of study subdirectories, which would result from running a hyperparameter study.
+2. Open `http://localhost:6006/` in your browser of choice.

+---
 ### What are the parameters in configs.json?

+Description to follow

 ---
 ### Local Files

 #### entry_point.py

 * Currently being iterated upon.
-(Current) data source is LAN directory.
+(Current) data source is network directory.
 * Model configurations defined in external configs.json file.
 * For whole campus modeling, specify `"building": "Campus Energy"` and change `target_var` in `configs.json`.
 As of 7/1/2020 it is recommended to only use 2019 data due to inconsistent data formatting in previous years.